-Comparison SSD and HDD
+Comparison of SSD and HDD

 In terms of HDD vs SSD lifespan, unlike the traditional hard disc drives that feature an actuator arm with a read/write functionality and an electric motor to move the actuator arm and another one for spinning the disks, SSDs do not feature any moving parts.

-How does SSD memory work?By comparison, Solid State Drives don’t use magnetic discs.
+By comparison, Solid State Drives don’t use magnetic discs.
 They utilize flash memory, usually NAND chips to store data.
 It’s a non-volatile memory that retains data even when the power source is removed.
 NAND is programmed and erased by applying a voltage to send electrons through an insulator.

-Although SSDs are far less prone to failure, what about its lifespan?
+Although SSDs are far less prone to failure, what about their lifespan?
 If you’ve upgraded your computer with an SSD, I bet you instantly felt the benefits.
 Your system is now loading in far less time, all the applications are opening and running a lot faster and there is no hard drive spinning noise.
 But, what is the longevity of SSD?

 Unlike HDDs, SSDs don’t have any moving mechanical parts, so there aren’t any audible warnings when something is going wrong.
 You won’t notice any strange noises as SSDs are virtually muted devices.

 - Error messages involving bad blocks of sectors